Squatters Rights In New Jersey hero New Jersey

 What are the squatting laws and legal definitions in New Jersey?

-New Jersey offers squatter rehabilitation programs that help squatters transition to legal tenancy or find other housing solutions.
+New Jersey offers squatter rehabilitation programs that help squatters transition to a legal tenancy or find other housing solutions.

 How do property encroachment laws affect squatters in Sussex County or other areas of New Jersey?